VirgilBB/datagram-nodeops/TUTORIAL.md

 5. Generate your API key
 6. **Save it securely** - you'll need this for account management

+⚠️ **Important**: You must create the API key first before you can generate a license key!

 ### Step 2: Get Your License Key

 1. Visit [demo.datagram.network/wallet?tab=licenses](https://demo.datagram.network/wallet?tab=licenses)